 Threats to Water

 When the Eastern Slopes ecosystems are healthy, the landscape works like a sponge: holding, filtering, and carrying water.
 Activities like logging, off-highway vehicle use, and mining threaten the provision of clean drinking water to Albertans.
 These major disruptions are happening in all of our project areas.
-Use the menu to explore what is at stake in these vital places, and sign up to learn what you can do to help.
+Use the menu to explore what is at stake in these vital places, and learn what you can do to help.